roma-glushko/magento2-training-camp/taskbook/ecommerce.md

 ### ECM-TX-13.
 Case

 Customer from Clark Country, Nevada wants to buy a few pants (100$) from a webstore based in the same location.
 He wants to use house delivery and it costs 20$ additionally.
 Also, he would like to apply a coupon which he have got from previouse purchase and it lowers price of his cart items by 10%.
 What would be the finall cart grand total of such cart if tax is needed to include as well?

+### ECM-TX-14.
+Case

+The ChairLux inc. is Florida (Columbia) based company selling chairs.
+It has two warehouses in Florida, one in Lowndes (Georgia) and affilates in NewYork city.
+They use USPS as a delivery service (20$).

+A couple of orders were fullfiled this month.
+Here is a list:

+1. Order #1000030

+2x Chair DDE-2 Vintage (1,000$)
+1x Table DDC-2 Modern (2,500$)
+15% OFF coupon

+Shipping Method: USPS

+Billing and Shipping address:

+350 5th Avenue
+New York, NY 10118

+2. Order #1000031

+2x Table DDC-2 Modern (2,500$)

+Shipping Method: free

+Billing and Shipping address:

+1435 Brickell Avenue
+Miami, FL 33132

+Can you please help merchant to report tax and fill documents?